Avian influenza information for veterinarians

 Information regarding avian influenza disease can be found at the Agriculture Victoria avian influenza webpage

-Avian influenza (AI) is a notifiable disease, and veterinarians who know of or suspect the presence of avian influenza MUST report it IMMEDIATELY to Agriculture Victoria.
+Avian influenza (AI) is a notifiable disease, and veterinarians who know of or suspect the presence of avian influenza MUST IMMEDIATELY report it to Agriculture Victoria.

-You can do this by immediately calling:
+You can do this by calling:

 • an Animal Health Officer or District Veterinary Officer at Agriculture Victoria on 136 186 (Monday – Friday 8.30 am – 5 pm)

-• the all-hours Emergency Animal Disease Hotline on 1800 675 888.
+• The Emergency Animal Disease hotline on 1800 675 888

 Good biosecurity practices, including the use of protective personal equipment (PPE) remain essential to reduce the risk of disease.